 Getting Our Son

 We traveled in Dec.
 2011 to bring our baby home.
 Fearing he wouldn’t remember us, fearing institutionalization, fearing the worst….we boarded our flight and 30+ hours of travel later…we saw the bright eyes of Woudneh and he personally drove us to the TransitiHouseuse.
-We pulled through the iron gates and a complete contrast of the 2 yrs prior, there was no one in the courtyard.
+We pulled through the iron gates and in a complete contrast of the 2 yrs prior, there was no one in the courtyard.

 Beauty that Unfolded

-We pulled around, he parked and then we saw a group of nannies walking, hand in hand and in the middle was the most precious boy I have ever laid eyes on with the biggest smile you could ever see.
+We pulled around, he parked, and then we saw a group of nannies walking, hand in hand, and in the middle was the most precious boy I have ever laid eyes on with the biggest smile you could ever see.
 He was smiling so big, you couldn’t even see his eyes.
 Also, he was dressed in his best white outfit holding a bouquet of wildflowers.
 Then, he hugged us.
 Oh, and he called us mom and dad and told us he loved us.
 I kept telling him over and over, we loved him.
 That we didn’t forget him or leave him.
 Also that we had been fighting so hard for him.
 Finally, God was so good.
 He knew us.
 We melted together, laughed together.
-That moment, it sends me over the emotional edge.
+That moment sends me over the emotional edge.